Epitaph (King Crimson album)

-Epitaph is a live 4-CD set of concert performances and radio sessions from 1969 by the band King Crimson, released in 1997.
+Epitaph is a live 4-CD set of concert performances and radio sessions from 1969 by the English progressive rock band King Crimson, released in 1997.
 Volumes 1 and 2 (Discs 1 and 2) were available in retail shops, and the set included a flyer with instructions on how to obtain Volumes 3 and 4 (Discs 3 and 4) via mail-order.
 In 2006, volumes 3 and 4 were released independently as a 2-disc set via DGM.